Nadrich & Cohen is actively retaining those nationwide who have developed uterine cancer or ovarian cancer after using chemical hair straighteners.

 How Much Do Chemical Hair Straightener Lawyers Cost?

-Nadrich & Cohen are representing victims of chemical hair straighteners and relaxers on a contingency fee basis.
+Nadrich Accident Injury Lawyers are representing victims of chemical hair straighteners and relaxers on a contingency fee basis.
 This means that the only fee we charge is a percentage of any recovery we obtain for our clients, and we do not charge any fee if we don’t obtain a recovery.

 We never charge an upfront fee and you will never owe us anything out of your own pocket, so you have nothing to lose by calling us today for a free legal consultation.